paulobarchi/MLOps_5W1H/README.md

-# MLOps thoughts - 5W1H
+# MLOps Thoughts - 5W1H

 > **Thoughts on Machine Learning Ops - Why, What, Where, Who, When, How**